Cuckoo (sniper)

 A cuckoo is a military slang term for a sniper, disguised in a sprawling tree.
 This word has been particularly applied to the Finnish Winter War snipers and the World War II German snipers, who took pot-shots at enemy troops from hidden vantage points.

+Shooting from a tree is a well-known method of hunting dangerous predatory animals.
+In the USSR, shooting from a tree was recommended when setting up an ambush for a bear, if the hunter was armed with a smoothbore 12 gauge shotgun.

 During World War II, before 1944, the German high command left many cuckoos behind as their armies retreated, in order to delay the Soviet rush.